Building a Sustainable Future

 58% admitted that they participated in greenwashing

 At WD, we don’t want to shy away from the urgent need for ESG but are keen to join the conversation and help build a more environmentally responsible future.
 We recently spoke with Julie DiNatale from Truterra, a Land O’ Lakes business that collaborates with forward-thinking farmers, value chain companies, conservation organizations, and ag retailers to help better deliver the future of on-farm sustainability.
-In the WDCast episode, we discuss the sustainability movement, the importance of education and collaboration to achieve our sustainability goals, and how farmers and consumers can overcome obstacles to accomplish said goals.
+In this WDCast episode, we discuss the sustainability movement, the importance of education and collaboration to achieve our sustainability goals, and how farmers and consumers can overcome obstacles to accomplish said goals.
 In short, it’s much more complicated and involved than you think.
 However, whether your business is just entering the conversation and learning the definition of greenwashing or is full of sustainability evangelists, like our very own Brian Bucher, Kari Engen, and Mike Magee, and already has a concrete ESG strategy that you’re actively taking steps to accomplish, you’re voice and actions matter.
 We’d love to talk to you about your sustainability goals–design, building, or operational–and how WD can make those a reality.
 You can reach out to TalkWithUs@wdpartners.com to get started.

 About Wayfind